iobis/manual/common_formatissues.md

 - **`scientificName`**

 This field should contain only the **originally documented** scientific name down to the lowest possible taxon rank, even if there are misspellings or if it is a current synonym.
-Class, or even Kingdom levels are accepted if more specific taxonomic levels are unknown.
+Class or even Kingdom levels are accepted if more specific taxonomic levels are unknown.
 Comments about misspellings, etc. can be documented in the `taxonRemarks` field.
 Note that there may be special cases for eDNA and DNA derived data, see [specific guidelines](dna_data.html) for these cases.

-You may encounter challenges filling this field if the species name is based on description or if its taxonomy was uncertain at time of sampling.
+You may encounter challenges filling this field if the species name is based on description or if its taxonomy was uncertain at the time of sampling.
 For such uncertain taxonomy situations, see our guidelines [here](common_qc.html#uncertain-taxaonomic-information).

-- **`scientificNameID`**
+- **`scientificNameID`** (strongly recommended)

 If you cannot obtain the required Life Science Identifier (LSID) from [taxon matching with WoRMS](name_matching.html) then you must contact World Register Marine Species to have an LSID created for your taxon.
 You will need to confirm that the species is marine.
-OBIS does not parse LSIDs from other sources (e.g., [Integrated Taxonomic Information System](https://www.itis.gov), [Catalog of Life](https://www.catalogueoflife.org)), but if you want to include WoRMS and other LSIDs, they must be specified in a predictable format.
+OBIS does not parse LSIDs from other sources (e.g., [Integrated Taxonomic Information System](https://www.itis.gov), [Catalog of Life](https://www.catalogueoflife.org)), but if you want to include other LSIDs alongside the WoRMS LSID, they must be specified in a predictable format.

 - **`occurrenceStatus`**

 Because occurrenceStatus is a binary field, “presence” or “absence”, this field can usually be easily inferred by data.
 If there are associated measurements or a record of an observation, the taxon in question would be present.
-If a particular species is present in one sample, but missing from another, then you could identify that species as absent from the second sample.
+If a particular species/taxa is present in one sample, but missing from another, then you could identify that species as absent from the second sample.

 - **`basisOfRecord`**